 - Plan practices to keep kids active

-When you plan your practice make sure there is not to much “classroom time” where you are talking at the kids while they are not moving.
+When you plan your practice make sure there is not too much “classroom time” where you are talking at the kids while they are not moving.
 Do not do drills that make the kids stand in line for too long either.
-The more active the children are the more they are focused and ultimately improve.
-If you have the man power stations are a great way to keep the kids moving and learning.
+The more active the children are, the more they are focused and ultimately improve.
+If you have the extra volunteers or staffing, stations are a great way to keep the kids moving and learning.

 - Focus on 1-2 areas in practice

 Many coaches believe they have to teach every aspect of the game during each practice.
-Pick a skill or two to focus on, and as you teach make sure you give the players positive reinforcement when performing the skill correctly.
-Suggest to focus on those skills during your next game; this will reinforce what you taught during practice.
+Pick a skill or two to focus on, and—as you teach—make sure you give the players positive reinforcement when they perform the skill correctly.
+Suggest that students focus on those skills during your next game; this will reinforce what you taught during practice.

 - Always end practice on a positive note

-As a coach you can always find something positive you can always ask the children if they saw something their teammate did well…or what they thought was positive during practice.
+As a coach, you can always find something positive to emphasize.
+You can ask the children if they saw something their teammate did well…or what they thought was positive during practice.

 - Have fun

-This is not an easy job even though it is “volunteer.”
-If you have fun the children will pick up on this and will have fun, too!
+Though it is a “volunteer” role, coaching is not an easy job.
+But if you have fun, the children will pick up on this and will have fun, too!